 As shown in Figure 11 and Figure 12, a well-matched attenuator can significantly improve the effective port match.
 For example, a 10-dB attenuator, with a port match of 32 dB, can transform an original port match of 10 dB into an effective match of 25 dB.

+Figure 10.
+Effective Match as a function of Attenuator's Match.
 However, as the match of the attenuator approaches the match of the original source, the improvement diminishes.
 As shown in Figure 12, the larger the attenuation, the more nearly the resulting match approaches that of the attenuator.
 However, excessive attenuation is not desired since this will decrease the dynamic range of the measurement system.
 The port match of an FTD can be poor, typically around 14 dB.
 Therefore, it is recommended that attenuators be placed at the FTD's input and output ports.
-Scalar network analyzers use different detection methods than vector network analyzers that should be considered when testing FTDs.